Regulations and Requirements Governing the Doctoral Degree

 General Regulations Governing Research Tool Requirements:

-Foreign Language: A knowledge of an appropriate foreign language is a communication skill required in several graduate programs as a scholarly tool essential to research in the major field.
+Foreign Language: Several graduate programs require a knowledge of an appropriate foreign language as a scholarly tool essential to research in the major field.
 In other programs it is an optional research tool.
 The requirement may call for a reading knowledge or for a high degree of competence in the language.
 In either case, a basic knowledge of the structure and vocabulary of the language is required in addition to a knowledge of the vocabulary of the field or discipline.
 A high degree of competence in a language requires, in addition, a knowledge of the language as a humanistic study and a sensitivity to it developed through a wide reading of its classics.

 Responsibility for the level of competence required, for the nature of the examination to be taken by the student, and for the standards utilized in the evaluation rests with the department which offers the program.

-General regulations and procedures governing the satisfaction of foreign language requirements follow.
-Description of individual programs should be consulted for departmental regulations and procedures.
-Information concerning schedules of examinations, reading lists, nature of examination, standards, and general procedures may be obtained from the appropriate academic department.
+General regulations and guidance to departments regarding the satisfaction of foreign language requirements follow.
+Description of individual programs should be consulted for departmental regulations and procedures., including information concerning schedules of examinations, reading lists, nature of examination, standards, and general procedures.

 - Unless otherwise specified by the department, there is no limit on the number of times a graduate student may take a language examination;